-Harnessing the full potential of Google AdWords is easier said than done, especially if you’re a small business owner who is new to online advertising.
+Harnessing the full potential of Google Ads is easier said than done, especially if you’re a small business owner who is new to online advertising.

-But make no mistake — overcoming the challenges of using AdWords is more than worth your while.
+But make no mistake — overcoming the challenges of using Google Ads is more than worth your while.
 Cultivating effective ad campaigns requires research, optimization and a whole lot of patience.
 Jump through all the hoops, though, and you’ll eventually connect your business with scores of potential customers.

-Getting started on AdWords is easy, but getting results (i.e. real leads and sales) can be hard.
+Getting started on Google Ads is easy, but getting results (i.e. real leads and sales) can be hard.

 Trust me — I know.